What all the letters mean

 Your therapist’s style should match your own style.
 You should feel comfortable and feel like they understand your situation.
 You may get some clues to this during your initial phone call, when you are telling them why you are seeking counseling.
 Unfortunately, you really won’t know until you have met with them.
 We understand this, and don’t take it personally if we’re not a match for you.
 Your confidence is more important than our theoretical skills.
 One of the advantages of working in a group practice is that there are other therapists to easily refer you to.

-Finally, you want to find a therapist who sees clients in the office you want to go to (Denton, Lewisville, or Decatur) and has appointments available during times that you can attend.
+Finally, you want to find a therapist who sees clients in the office you want to go to (Denton or Lewisville) and has appointments available during times that you can attend.

 Is there a secret order implied in the list of licenses or the list of therapists?
 No. There is a hierarchy, but it doesn’t have anything to do with clinical competence, and knowing it won’t help you choose a therapist.
 But just so you don’t worry, here are the rules: